passcod/caretaker/index.markdown

 	pull-request fixing a bug, implementing a feature, improving the software.
 But it may also touch a wide variety of other aspects: writing documentation, making art, proposing new designs and arguing for, against, or alongside existing ones.
 Reviewing other submissions.

+- **Supporting** is indirect contribution, not directly to the project, but to the people behind the project.
+Monetary contributions to maintainers, employers letting staff work on open-source, partners taking care of children and housework while one's working, family, friends, and close colleagues providing companionship, wisdom, and safety.

 In small to medium open software projects, the traditional way work is organised is stratified between three main roles: Maintainers or Owners, Contributors, and Everyone Else.